JonesNJL/Paint/README.md

 Executable works now!
 Resources are nessasary to download as well in order for the program to run, put that folder at the same path as the executable.

--> WORK IN PROGRESS! <-  The project isn't optimized the best but all of that will change!
+-> WORK IN PROGRESS! <-

+Current controls:
+Left Mouse Button to paint and select sliders (the currently placed buttons work but don't do anything) WASD + QE to pan and scale the canvas
+Left and Right Brackets ([ and ]) to split the regions horizontally and vertically, respectively